-A 60-minute unit field test on trigonometry and year-end field tests 50 and 65 minutes in length will be offered.
-One 65-minute year-end field test will be offered exclusively in numerical-response format.
+Only year-end field tests will be offered of 50 and 65 minutes in length.
 One year-end field test each term will be translated into French.
-Also, a 40-question year-end field test three hours in length will be offered, in digital format only.
+Also, a 40-question year-end field test 3 hours in length will be offered, in digital format only.

 All Grade 12 science and mathematics field tests are offered exclusively through an enhanced Quest A+ online delivery system.
 In addition to digital field tests, hybrid field tests are also available this school year.
-With a hybrid field test, students receive a paper copy of the readings or sources.
-However, students must respond to the questions online.
+With a hybrid field test, students receive a paper copy of the test but must respond to the questions online.

 Students should use paper data booklets, data pages, or formula sheets for all science and mathematics field tests.
 These resources will also appear in the online delivery system.
-Students should also have scrap paper, which may be accessed and downloaded from the "Teacher Resources" section on the home page of the Field Test Request System: http://public.education.alberta.ca/FieldTestScheduler.
+Students should also have scrap paper, which may be accessed and downloaded from the "Teacher Resources" section on the home page of the Field Test Request System.
 All paper data sheets or scrap paper with markings must be securely shredded at the end of the field test administration.